 Monty Python's Spamalot opens on Broadway at the Shubert Theatre on the same day.

 The former British Prime Minister Lord Callaghan dies on 26th March, the eve of his 93rd birthday and only 11 days after the death of his wife, Audrey.

 On 28th March, little more than three months after the tsunami disaster, an earthquake shakes the coast of Indonesia.

-Elections in Zimbabwe, claimed by the opposition to be fraudulent, give Robert Mugabe's Zanu-PF party a two-thirds majority.
+Elections in Zimbabwe held on 31st March, claimed to be fraudulent by the opposition, give Robert Mugabe's Zanu-PF party a two-thirds majority.
 The result allows the President to change the constitution to install a successor without immediately calling elections.

-Pope John Paul II dies on 2nd April.
+Pope John Paul II dies on 2nd April, aged 84.

 The novelist Saul Bellow, who won the Nobel Prize for Literature in 1976, dies on 5th April, aged 89.